-As of September 30, 2020, the City of Miami Gardens had the following investments:
+As of September 30, 2021, the City of Miami Gardens had the following investments:

-Investment Type Fair Value Level 1 Level 2 Weighted Average Maturity (years)
+Investment Type Amount Level 1 Weighted Average Maturity (years) State Board of Administration \$ 90,573,545 60 days Tax Certificates 5,620 Money Market 10,518,245 Certificate of Deposit 5,305,682 Total deposits and investments \$ 106,403,092

-Investments not measured at fair value

-State Board of Administration \$ 58,457,293 60 days

-Money Market 7,905,050

-Tax Certificates 5,620

-Certificate of Deposit 13,602,563

-Total deposits and investments \$ 79,970,526

-In December 2015, GASB issued Statement 79 titled "Certain External Investment Pools and Pool Participants" in response to the Securities and Exchange Commission's amendments in 2014 to regulations that apply to money market funds.
+\ In December 2015, GASB issued Statement 79 titled "Certain External Investment Pools and Pool Participants" in response to the Securities and Exchange Commission's amendments in 2014 to regulations that apply to money market funds.
 GASB 79 addresses accounting and financial reporting for certain external investment pools and pool participants.
 Specifically, it establishes criteria for an external investment pool to qualify for making the election to measure all of its investments at amortized cost for financial reporting purposes.
 If the external investment pool meets the criteria in GASB 79 and measures all of its investments at amortized cost, the pool's participants also should measure their investments in that external investment pool at amortized cost for financial reporting purposes.